Skip links

 However, it is worth remembering that addiction does not exist in a vacuum.
 It arises as a result of some difficulty that the individual is experiencing, such as past or present trauma, a mental illness like depression or anxiety, physical pain, or the stress that comes with many major life events.

-Stopping use of marijuana is only part of the equation when it comes to rehab.
-If the underlying causes of the addiction are not addressed, the individual is at high risk of relapsing with marijuana, or starting use of another substance altogether.
+Stopping the use of marijuana is only part of the equation when it comes to rehab.
+If the underlying causes of the addiction are not addressed, the individual is at high risk of relapsing with marijuana or starting the use of another substance altogether.

 In addition, many people who use marijuana also use other substances, like alcohol or prescription drugs.
 The interactions between substances can be complex and unpredictable, making polysubstance addiction especially harmful.